glic3rinu/passlib/docs/lib/passlib.utils.des.rst

 .. warning::

-    NIST has declared DES to be "inadequate" for encryption purpose.
+    NIST has declared DES to be "inadequate" for cryptographic purposes.
-    These routines, and algorithms based on them, should not be used in new applications.
+    These routines, and the password hashes based on them, should not be used in new applications.

 This module contains routines for encrypting blocks of data using the DES algorithm.

-They do not support multi-block operation or decryption, since they are designed for use in password hash algorithms such as :class:`~passlib.hash.des_crypt` and :class:`~passlib.hash.ext_des_crypt`.
+They do not support multi-block operation or decryption, since they are designed primarily for use in password hash algorithms (such as :class:`~passlib.hash.des_crypt` and :class:`~passlib.hash.bsdi_crypt`).

 .. autofunction:: expand_des_key
 .. autofunction:: des_encrypt_block